skotsson/redux_sample/README.md

 # Sample App

+App fetches stories from the hn.algolia.com api based upon the search terms provided by the user.
+Search terms are stored in redux state.
+No styling as per brief.
+Tests are written in jest/react testing-library.

 ## brief

- 1. user can search the api and return the data requisted
+ 1. user can search the api and return the data requested
  2. search terms are stored in redux state
  3. no styling